openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

 "A little over a month ago we released the Linux port of Osmos, promising statistics on our sales and downloads.
-We wanted to find out - from a financial perspective, for our studio - â€œis it worth porting games to Linux?â€
+We wanted to find out - from a financial perspective, for our studio - “is it worth porting games to Linux?”

- The short, simple answerâ€¦ is â€œyes.â€"
+ The short, simple answer… is “yes.”"